thejaminator/verl/README.md

 Note: whenever you call vLLM with hooks, enforce_eager=True is required.
 Otherwise, the hook will not be applied.
 Also uh, be careful with the hook and asyncronous generation.
 The hook may not get applied to the right batch?

+- Disable async proc
+- Disable prefix cache.
+- Max batched tokens - increase so that your prefill batches fit in one single prefill.
+Otherwise vllm may chunk it.

 verl is a flexible, efficient and production-ready RL training library for large language models (LLMs).

 verl is the open-source version of **[HybridFlow: A Flexible and Efficient RLHF Framework](https://arxiv.org/abs/2409.19256v2)** paper.